jonase/eastwood/README.md

 `:test-paths` keys (and all other keys, but only these 3 are ever used later to calculate Eastwood options).

 ### Options map adjustments made by Eastwood when invoked from command line

 After the Leiningen option map is calculated, Eastwood starts making new modified versions.

-Starting with Eastwood version 0.2.1, it 'normal merges' the three maps below, in the order given.
+It 'normal merges' the three
+maps below, in the order given.
 Thus values for the same key in later maps override earlier ones, with no special Leiningen merging behavior for collections: